dpedley/creeper/README.md

 Creeper is an iPhone app to create animated gifs from video capture device.
 Imgur is used as the storage solution.

-Imgur api requires a API client id.
-You can obtain one at http://api.imgur.com and copy the id string provided into the ImgurAPICredentials.h located in the Imgur group in the project.

 Compiling
 =========